DreemerPersianRug/LispComputer/README.md

 For Raspberry Pi Pico: lisp4microcontroller.py (microPython script)

-For assembly to run "components".
+For assembly to run shell script "components".

-For start to run "start".
+For start to run shell script "start".